19 Ways to Grow in 2019

 10. Complement someone else.
 The world can always use a little more kindness.
 Be part of that.
 When you think something nice about someone, tell them!
 You will probably make his or her day.
 Spread the kindness.
 Look for the good in others.
 You'll be amazed at how much better you feel after that.

 11. Give something away.
 Most of us have plenty of stuff we really don't need.
 Whether it's house goods, clothing, electronics, food or pet stuff, go through your belongings and find a few things that could be put to better use by someone else.
 Donate them to a local shelter.
 Are they clothes that no one can use?
-H&M has a clothing recycling program.
+NA-KD has some suggestions.
 Or make a few dollars.
 Places like Plato's Closet pay you for clothing and accessories that are in stellar shape.

 12. Get outside.
 Nature, which I lovingly call Vitamin N, does a pretty good job of providing the soul something you can't get anywhere else.
 Spending some time in nature has been found to make us healthier, happier and even more creative!
 You don't have to take my word for it.
 Go for a walk in the woods and just try being mad.